allegro/blog/_posts/2023-06-21-management-engineering-acrobatics.md

 When I first started thinking about going back to hands-on technical work for the second time, I had some doubts about how much my technical skills had already deteriorated and how difficult it would be to go back.
 It seems I made it, but not by much.
-Had I delayed by one more year, I might really struggle.
+Had I delayed by one more year, I might have really struggled.
 It’s not a matter of knowledge: theory, especially generic things that do not change that fast with technology, is not lost so quickly, and while a team leader, I tried to stay in touch with technology by taking part in task refinement, architecture discussions, on-call rotation, etc.